Phoenix Sky Harbor International Airport: Ground transportation

 Travelers can access both terminals from the East Economy Parking by using the PHX Sky Train.
 There is also terminal parking adjacent to each terminal.
-The airport continues to provide shuttle bus service between the terminals and the rental car center with separate routes serving each terminal until the PHX Sky Train project is complete.
+The PHX Sky Train project is complete, connecting terminals to the Rental Car Center.

-Valley Metro bus route 13 has a stop near the Airport's Operations building, west of Terminal 3.
-Travelers connecting to or from the Greyhound station can use the Valley Metro route 13 bus.
+Valley Metro bus route 13 has a stop at the 24th St. Sky Train station Travelers connecting to or from the Greyhound station can walk from the 24th St. Sky Train Station.
 The Valley Metro Rail has a stop at the nearby 44th St/Washington light rail station.
-A moving sidewalk bridge over Washington Street allows light rail passengers to arrive at the nearby PHX Sky Train station and then onward to stations at the East Economy Parking Lot and Terminal 3 and 4.
+A moving sidewalk bridge over Washington Street allows light rail passengers to arrive at the nearby PHX Sky Train station and then onward to stations at the East Economy Parking Lot and Terminals 3 and 4.
 Valley Metro bus routes 44 serve the PHX Sky Train station at 44th Street and Washington.

 A number of taxi, limousine, ride share and shuttle companies provide service between each airport terminal, the Phoenix metropolitan area, and other communities throughout the state.

 By road, the airport terminals are served by East Sky Harbor Boulevard, which is fed by Interstate 10, Arizona State Routes 143 and 202.

 PHX Sky Train

 The PHX Sky Train is an automated people-mover, much like those found at other airports, that transports Sky Harbor passengers from the 44th Street and Washington Light Rail station to Sky Harbor's East Economy Parking lot, through both terminals.
 Phase 1 opened on April 8, 2013, and runs from the 44th Street and Washington Light Rail station, to East Economy Parking and on to Terminal 4.
 Phase 1A shuttles passengers to Terminal 3.
 Phase 1A opened on December 8, 2014.
-Phase 2 will transport passengers to the Rental Car Center.
+Phase 2 transports passengers to the Rental Car Center.
 Phase 2 opened on December 20, 2022.

+Reception

+In its 2019 airport rankings, The Wall Street Journal ranked Sky Harbor as the best airport overall among the 20 largest airports in the U.S. "Phoenix excelled in several of the 15 categories, with short screening waits, fast Wi-Fi, good Yelp scores for restaurant reviews, short taxi-to-takeoff times for planes and cheap average Uber cost to get downtown."
+Sky Harbor won the honor again in 2023, ahead of Minneapolis–Saint Paul International Airport and Los Angeles International Airport.

 Accidents and incidents

+The airport reported zero visibility in August 2025 during a haboob.